Best 14-inch laptops 2024: Small size, big potential

 We put each laptop through extensive benchmark testing—both synthetic and real-world—before we send it to our reviewers.
 We evaluate each aspect of the laptop, including its performance, battery life, display, speakers, and heat management.

 In our benchmark testing, we use a Klein K10 colorimeter to detect the laptop's display's brightness and DCI-P3 color gamut.
-For performance testing, we run the computer through a gauntlet of benchmarks, including Geekbench 5 and 6 and 3DMark professional graphics tests.
+For performance testing, we run the computer through a gauntlet of benchmarks, including Geekbench 6 and 3DMark professional graphics tests.

 To determine real-world performance, we task the laptop to convert a 4K video to 1080p resolution and duplicate a 4.97GB multimedia file.
 Our real-world graphics test is Sid Meier's Civilization 6 Gathering Storm benchmark with medium settings at 1080p resolution.
+For gaming laptops, we test Red Dead Redemption 2, Assassin's Creed Mirage, Shadow of the Tomb Raider, Borderlands 3, Far Cry 6, and others.

 We also run heat tests by playing a 15-minute full-screen video and measuring temperatures in different areas of the laptop.
 Last but not least, our battery test consists of continuous web surfing over Wi-Fi at 150 nits of brightness.
-For MacBooks and premium Windows 11 laptops, a runtime of over 9 hours is considered a good result, whereas gaming laptops and workstations that can stay powered longer than 5 hours deserve praise.
+For MacBooks and premium Windows 11 laptops, a runtime of over nine hours is considered a good result, whereas gaming laptops and workstations that can stay powered longer than five hours deserve praise.

 We complement these tests with extensive hands-on testing from our reviewers, who critique everything from the laptop's materials to the feel of its touchpad.